Update: January 2022

 Respirators are masks designed to protect the wearer from inhaling bacilli.

-Visitors and attendants must wear a respirator when entering an infectious TB patient’s room.
+Visitors and attendants must wear a respirator when entering a ward or room of infectious TB patients.

 Recommended respirators include: